 CWDM system uses the uncooled laser while DWDM system uses the cooling laser.
-Cooling laser adopts temperature tuning which ensures better performance, higher safety and longer life span of DWDM system.
-But it is also consumes more power than the electronic tuning uncooled laser used by CWDM system.
+Cooling laser adopts temperature tuning which ensures better performance, higher safety and longer lifespan of DWDM system.
+But it also consumes more power than the electronic tuning uncooled laser used by a CWDM system.

 As mentioned above, the primary difference between DWDM and CWDM is the channel spacing (CWDM has almost 100 times wider channel spacing).
 This makes CWDM is a simpler technology, resulting in advantages and disadvantages of the different systems with regard to cost, performance and so on.

 Cost savings on start up and expansion